 Even with his sisters’ support, and buoyed by his time with Shakespeare by the Sea, Allan wasn’t quite ready to go all in.
 So he stayed at Memorial for his first semester.
 And he kept working full-time at a local bakery to support himself, until a customer walked in and changed everything.

-“I was telling this guy—whose name I don’t know, to this day—about my acting aspirations, and I that I wanted to apply to Memorial’s theatre program at Grenfell,” says Allan.
+“I was telling this guy—whose name I don’t know, to this day—about my acting aspirations, and I that I wanted to apply to Memorial’s theatre program at Grenfell,” he says.
 “The guy stopped me mid-sentence and said: ‘If you’re going to pursue that business, do not do it halfway.
 It’s too challenging a business.
 Go in all the way.
 Apply to the most famous and the best theatre school in the world, and go there.’”

 So he did.
 (Although he’s quick to point out that Grenfell offers an excellent theatre program, one that has produced countless great actors.)
 Of the thousands of students who auditioned for Montreal, Quebec’s National Theatre School (NTS) in 1997, Allan was among the 13 accepted to the English program.
 And from the minute he arrived at NTS, he knew there was no going back.

-“I decided I was never going to have another full-time job that wasn’t acting,” says Allan.
+“I decided I was never going to have another full-time job that wasn’t acting,” he says.
 “I did lots of part-time things here and there to survive through the dry, dry, dry years, but I would not take a job as a bartender or as a waiter or anything that would bring me real income, because I was afraid that I would give up on my dream.”

-With that laser-sharp focus and unrelenting commitment, Allan threw himself into the world of theatre.
+With that laser-sharp focus and unrelenting commitment, he threw himself into the world of theatre.
 Never one for academia in the past (he calls his Memorial grades “abysmal”), Allan was suddenly keen to learn more about politics, history and “anything that had to do with studying the theatre—what inspired different types of plays and art,” he says.
 “Once I had a connection to it, I felt I had to fully embrace it.”
-Allan also dove headlong into writing, something he’d done only idly before NTS.
+He also dove headlong into writing, something he’d done only idly before NTS.

 After graduating in 2000, Allan immersed himself in the audition circuit.
 But he quickly found that acting in other people’s stories wasn’t all it would take to make him happy; he needed to take control of his own story.

-“I was really negative and I was unhappy with the roles I was getting, and I was developing a resentment for people for not seeing me the way I wanted to be seen,” says Allan.
+“I was really negative and I was unhappy with the roles I was getting, and I was developing a resentment for people for not seeing me the way I wanted to be seen,” he says.
 “I was developing spite and bitterness, which is extremely dangerous in our business.
 And I was 24; I was too young to be bitter.
 I wanted to break myself out of that.”

 In great company